pkboom/laravel-pick/README.md

 composer setup
 ```

 Spin up `pick server`.
-Actually we use 'valet'.
+Actually we use `valet`.
 So server is already up and running.

 Open `pick-server.test` and whatever `laravel-pick` sends will appear here.